mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 Load the file in `ghci`.

-First let's investigate the type one more, just to be sure what we are dealing with:
+First let's investigate the type one more time, just to be sure what we are dealing with:

 ```
 :t addFive